 Every year my youngest son asks me when we are going to make our Summer Bucket List.
 It is a big deal to him and he looks forward to choosing a few events to add to the lists and wondering when his idea will get picked!

 We usually keep a couple of family plan passes at a zoo or museum, so those are no-brainers for our bucket list.
 Then we have to fill the summer with fun, education and trying new things, even if that new thing is a special flavor of gelato!

 Today I am sharing how we plan our summer bucket list and hope it will help you create, document and enjoy your summer adventures!

 Take a few minutes to jot down as many ideas that you feel will interest your family this summer.
 Allow the children to chime in carefully explaining that there will be a grown-up discussion on the final decision.
 Make sure to add some low-cost and free items on the list!

 Create a summer budget.
 Even if it is just enough money for ice cream once a week or a trip to the local zoo, setting a budget and sticking to it is just smart.
-You are setting an example to your kids and not over-spending.
+You are setting an example for your kids and not over-spending.